-Debt can take over your life if you’re not careful, making it difficult to think about much else.
-You may not know what to do first — especially if the phone’s ringing and you’re getting letters from the companies you owe money to.
+Debt can take over your life if you’re not careful and make it difficult to think about much else.
+You may not know what to do first — especially with the phone ringing and letters coming in from the companies you owe money to.
 No debt problem is unsolvable.
 Take a breath and work through these four steps before you do anything else:

 - Assess your debt.
-Take a step back and figure out how much you owe, adding up the balances on your cards and any loans.
+Take a step back and figure out how much you owe.
+Add up the balances on your cards and any loans.
 Determine an amount that you’ll be able to set aside to pay down these balances.
 Doing this will broaden your perspective on your situation.

 - Choose your priority debts.
 When you have many small debts, it’s tough to know where to start.
-A “quick win” is paying off your smallest debts first, boosting your mood and getting the ball rolling.
-Then prioritize debts with high interest rates to prevent your balances from growing too fast.
+A “quick win” is paying off your smallest debts first, which can boost your mood and get the ball rolling.
+From there you can prioritize debts with high interest rates to prevent your balances from growing too fast.

 - Make a plan.
 With a better handle on what you owe and can pay, work out a clear path to get out of debt for good.
 The size of your debt will affect how you pay it back, so plan your debt management strategy wisely.

 - Seek expert advice.
 Consider working with a credit counseling organization.
 Reputable nonprofits can recommend ways to work out a budget and often offer free materials and workshops to help you manage your finances for the long term.

 While any debt is tough, lower amounts are easier to manage.
 That said, you’ll want to prevent your debt from growing.
 Hardly anyone starts out owing hundreds of thousands of dollars.
 Most unmanageable debts build over time, made up of little emergencies or unexpected bills.
 Given the amount of your debt, you may be able to talk with your family or friends about borrowing the money.